swasun/FuncNamesScrambler/README.md

 }
 ```

-The content scrambled function names will change at each run.
+The scrambled function names will change at each run.

 ## Dependency